felipe-menelau/triangle-challenge/README.md

 # README #
 A simple triangle challenge solution.
-The solution was made in python3 but it also runs in python2
+For simplicity and brevity's sake, the solution was made in python3 but it also runs in python2

 By starting at the top of the triangle below and moving to adjacent numbers on the row below, the objective is to find the largest sum of numbers